CODAIT/max-tfjs-models/facial-age-estimator/README.md

 - **runInference(_inputTensor_)**

   Runs inference on the input Tensor passed.
-The output is 4D Tensor comprised of the concatenation of the heatmap and part affinity field map predictions
+The output is 1D tensor containing the predicted ages.

   `inputTensor` - a 4D Tensor representing an ImageData or array of ImageData